 We have a whole post all about the best Christmas lights, but here are some great places to take kids to see holiday lights around Cleveland:

-- Lights on the Lake – This light display in Ashtabula County claims to be the largest holiday light display on Lake Erie.
+• Lights on the Lake This light display in Ashtabula County claims to be the largest holiday light display on Lake Erie.
 It has 70 displays across the 54 acres of Lakeshore Park.
-It runs on Friday, Saturday, and Sunday evenings from 6-9 p.m. from November 25 through December 31, 2023.
-A donation of $5 per car is suggested.
+It runs on Friday, Saturday, and Sunday evenings from 6-9 p.m. from November 24 through December 31, 2023.
+Admission is $5 per car.

 RELATED: Where to See the Best Christmas Light Displays Near Cleveland